JoelZhu/CompileScanner/README.md

 @CompileScan
 public class ExampleClass implements IExample {}
 ```
-And you will got the classes or array of instances when you call ```Scanner.class```'s public method.
+And you will got the classes or array of instances when you call the ```Scanner.class```'s public method.

 ##### Advanced usage: default
 You can use the ```CompileScanner``` as a compilation Proxy.
 For example, you have a class A as below: